 One of the tasks I had the pleasure of performing for many years at Xerox was to facilitate a three-hour segment at our semi-annual Developing Executives Workshop.
 While I did several exercises to help these high-potential individuals better understand the behaviour of great leaders, I used a portion of that time during some of the early sessions for them to wrestle with this burning question:

 "What do you believe are the core operating principles all team members including the manager need to live by, on a daily basis, in order to develop trust within and across work teams?"

 We would develop ideas in sub-teams, share them with the whole group, and then debate merits of the ideas and build a refined list.
 Over several sessions, each refined list was further added to, subtracted from, continually modified and polished.

-Over several workshops, a small set of behaviors evolved for managers to perform routinely AS WELL AS a set for both managers and teammates to carry out on a collaborative basis.
-And, what was unique about this final set of principles was they were created bottom-up directly from the learning experiences both positive and negative by outstanding high potential individuals with bright organizational futures.
+Over several workshops, a small set of behaviours evolved for managers to perform routinely AS WELL AS a set for both managers and teammates to carry out on a collaborative basis.
+And, what was unique about this final set of principles was they were created bottom-up directly from the learning experiences both positive and negative by outstanding high potential individuals with bright organisational futures.

 So if you are looking for ways to build trust within and across you teams and functions, there is no better place to start than right here with these insightful principles.

 You may ask, why should I bother doing this?
 You should be motivated to take action if you just keep in mind this organisational truism "Trust is the road over which everything else rides!"

 Believe in us our motives, knowledge and skills

 - Get to know each team member's capabilities, interests and skills.